Man critically injured in Hartford shooting, police say - NewsBreak

 WATERBURY — Police have released the name of a New Jersey man killed over the weekend in a shooting at the Lit Ultra Lounge.
 Waterbury police said 38-year-old Adam Bellamy was killed early Saturday morning at the West Main Street nightclub.
 At 1:55 a.m. on Saturday, police said city...

-WALLINGFORD — A Meriden man was sentenced Tuesday to 16 years in prison in connection with the January 2021 slaying of a town resident, according to the Division of Criminal Justice.
-Kristopher Carlson, 25, was previously found guilty at trial in May of first-degree manslaughter in connection with the...
+NEW HAVEN, Conn. — A Meriden man has been sentenced to 16 years in prison after he was found guilty of a fatal stabbing in 2021.
+Kristopher Carlson, 24, was found guilty of first-degree manslaughter for the stabbing death of 32-year-old Ernesto Cipolli outside of Wallingford's Corner Cafe.
+The...

 NBC Connecticut